manjunath8535/Wubbles/README.md

 ```bash
 npm start
 ```
-### Command 2 to start the frontend of the project.
+### Command 2 to start the backend of the project.
 ```bash
 cd backend
 npm start
 ```
 ---

 # 📦 Dependencies for project execution.
-To install, run the commands listed below.
+To install, run the below command.

-* Without these dependencies, the project will not execute, To this below command in root project directory and backend folder directory.
+* Without these dependencies, the project will not execute, Run this below command in root project directory and backend folder directory.

 ```bash
 npm install